ietf-wg-alto/draft-alto-oam-yang/design.md

 - 'auth-client' declares a list of ALTO clients that can be authenticated by the internal or external authorization server.
-This basic model only includes authentication approach directly provided by the HTTP server, but the operators or future documents can augment the 'authentication' choice for different authentication mechanisms.
+This basic model only includes authentication approach directly provided by the HTTP or TLS server, but the operators or future documents can augment the 'authentication' choice for different authentication mechanisms.
 - 'role' defines a list of roles for access control.
 Each role contains a list